llahti/CarND-Advanced-Lane-Lines/writeup.md

 ### Color Threshold and Gradients Threshold

+Threshold code is located in `LaneFinder/threshold.py` File.
+It is the used in pipeline code which is located in `apply()` method in `LaneFinder/pipeline.py`

 OK.
 Images are now undistorted and the next step in this project is to find out how to find those lane lines.
 In my project I'm using methods which i describe in below text.
 Generally single method can extract some information from images and